mathewmahoney/stake-web-sdk/README.md

 <img src="./documentation/get-started-dev.png" alt="isolated" width="100%"/>

-- It is all good to have that error screen for now, because we have not connected to the RGS with dev mode.
+- It is all good to have that error screen for now, because we have not connected to the RGS with DEV mode.
 We will show you later how to do that.

 <a name="buildAGame"></a>